dkandalov/dkandalov.github.io/_posts/2018-11-28-type-variance-of-an-assignment.md

 val x2: B = B()
 </kotlin>

-Just like in the previous example replacing `A` objects with `B` is ok, but not the other way round:
+Just like in the previous example replacing **object** `A` with `B` is ok, but not the other way round (note that this is not the same as replacing characters "A" and "B"):
 <kotlin>
 val x1: A = <s>A()</s>B() // ok
 val x2: B = <s>B()</s>A() // compilation error